 2. Contact those who are already “been there, done that”

 That is probably the easiest and least resources-consuming what you can do.
-Just google those companies who have successfully transformed themselves by adopting certain technology or becoming an agile organization.
+Just google those companies who have successfully transformed themselves by adopting certain technology or becoming an agile organisation.
 It will take you some time, for sure, but it will be a relatively easy quest.Support IT transformation initiatives with evidence from your peers who've succeededClick To Tweet

 Then all you need to do it contact these companies’ CDOs and CIOs, say, via LinkedIn, and ask to share their stories with you – how they got there, how they overcame the obstacles, what concrete benefits they have now.

-Quick tip here: Instead of just clicking on “Connect” in the search results, go to a respective page and connect from there.
+A quick tip here: Instead of just clicking on “Connect” in the search results, go to a respective page and connect from there.
 This way you’ll have to send a short message along with the Connect request, and this is good because you can outline the purpose of the contact in your message straight away.
 Build the first rapport, so to speak.

 3. Seek consultation with software vendors directly